 Then Bainwen started college.
 She had realized before that she wouldn’t have the free time that she had in high school: indeed, Tolkien’s languages kept her from going bored out of her mind then.
 She started looking for help.
 First she found a South-American linguist who called himself Ervellon.
 Their relationship was slightly melodramatic and ended like a Shakespearean play.
 Ervellon moved on to other linguistic pursuits.
 Next was young Tyrhael Idhraen, another bored American highschooler.
 He attacked translating with joy, but then became ill and was unable to help for a few months.
 Bainwen became impatient and enlisted the help of studious Lambendil, from Greece.
 He completed the Quenya namelists and phrasebooks.

 As you have figured by now, that founding fan is I, dreamingfifi.
 I made this website to spread the correct use of Tolkien’s languages around the fanliterature community.
 Though it began for the needs of fanfiction writers, I’ve made it suitable for Role Players and their purple-haired Elves.
 This website started out as a list of names on my profile at FanFiction.Net and has become a domain name.
 In 2002, when I wrote that first name list, I never thought it could reach these heights.
 I’ve grown up to this place.
+I got a degree in Linguistics because of this place!
 I have tried to step away in the past, but every time, I’m drawn back in.
 It looks like I’ll be here a while yet!

 Included in these pages you will find name lists, phrase books, other good websites worth visiting, some story ideas, and a few useful essays.
 No vaer!